 - Familiarize yourself with the range of resources in the LTS Teaching and Learning Searchable Knowledge Base.
 Again, you may not need them now, but by doing this, you will know where to find them as you progress in your work.
 The Knowledge Base is searchable so if a question comes up you can return to search for solutions.

 - Read the Report and Recommendations from the Faculty Working group on Online Teaching and Online Curriculum

 - Use the resources above to continue work designing and developing your courses, setting up your Course Sites, designing and recording course lecture videos, creating engaging online course activities, and planning assignments.

 - CITL will help create workshops and faculty learning communities to share ideas and address ongoing challenges.

-- Instructors are encouraged to review, as needed, the Preparing to Teach a Blended or Fully Online Course guidance page for Lehigh instructors, revisit the Teaching and Learning Searchable Knowledge Base, submit LTS Help Desk tickets, and attend additional CITL workshops, as needed.
+- Instructors are encouraged to review, as needed, the Guidance for Teaching in Fall 2020 guidance page for Lehigh instructors, revisit the Teaching and Learning Searchable Knowledge Base, submit LTS Help Desk tickets, and attend additional CITL workshops, as needed.

 - Instructors are encouraged to engage in peer-to-peer partnerships to discuss course materials and get feedback on lecture recordings, assignments, and strategies for engaging students.

 - Use this checklist for a self-guided review of your online or blended course before launch.

 - In week four of the semester, the university will organize a centralized early-semester feedback survey to help instructors make informed mid-course corrections, if necessary.
 Instructors may wish to conduct their own surveys to get more specific feedback from students (sample questions; sample Google form survey.)